 NASA scientists estimate Tonga blast at 10 megatons

-NASA researchers have an estimate on the power of a massive eruption that took place on Saturday near the island nation of Tonga.
+NASA researchers have an estimate of the power of a massive volcanic eruption that took place on Saturday near the island nation of Tonga.

 "We come up with a number that's around 10 megatons of TNT equivalent," James Garvin, the chief scientist at NASA's Goddard Space Flight Center, told NPR.

-That means the explosive force was more than 500 times as powerful as the nuclear bomb dropped on Hiroshima at the end of the second world war.
+That means the explosive force was more than 500 times as powerful as the nuclear bomb dropped on Hiroshima, Japan, at the end of World War II.

 In the case of this latest event, Garvin says that he believes the worst may be over — at least for now.